LEGAL AND PRIVACY

 • Borrowing - WATC borrows funds in Australia and overseas through a range of financial products and instruments.

-• Lending - WATC provides a range of loan products to the State, semi-government authorities, universities and local governments in Western Australia.
+• Lending - WATC provides a range of loan products to the State, government authorities, universities and local governments in Western Australia.

 • Funds management - WATC provides funds management services to the State, semi-government authorities and local governments in Western Australia.